-Josh has extensive recording and performance experience ranging from in-studio sessions with producers and engineers like Shel Talmy, Johnny Lee Schell, and Jack Joseph Puig, to supporting major acts such as Air Supply, The Wailers, G. Love and Special Sauce, Lucero, and more.
-In 2020, Josh co-produced The Superstones hit single "I Found Myself," which has garnered tens of millions of streams on TikTok, and hundreds of thousands of plays on Spotify.
+Josh Misko is an American songwriter, producer, and entertainment entrepreneur.
+He is a core member of Nashville-based country music band, Timothy James, currently published by Cutcraft Music Group and administered by Concord Music Publishing.
+As a recording artist, Misko has experience ranging from in-studio sessions with producers and engineers like Shel Talmy, Johnny Lee Schell, and Jack Joseph Puig, to directly supporting acts such as Air Supply, The Wailers, G. Love and Special Sauce, Lucero, and more.
+In 2020, Josh co-produced The Superstones hit single, “I Found Myself," which has garnered over 60 million plays on social media platforms like TikTok and Spotify.

-From 2009 to 2011, Misko attended Musician’s Institute in Los Angeles where he studied the arts of vocal performance, guitar playing, and music business.
-Presently, he is pursuing a bachelor’s degree from Oregon State University, double majoring in digital marketing analytics and business administration, and applies his music business experience as a territorial booking agent and Talent Buyer for Turnipblood Entertainment in Atlanta, GA.
+Misko attended Musician’s Institute in Los Angeles, California where he studied the arts of vocal performance, guitar playing, and music business.
+He is currently pursuing a Bachelor of Science in business administration from Oregon State University.

 "My Ohana Tenor has been my touring buddy from coast-to-coast.
 It's playability, tone and feel are everything I look for in a ukulele -- both plugged in and acoustic.
 Not to mention the Flamed Koa is absolutely stunning!
 Whether you're out on the road playing to thousands of people, or simply strumming by a bonfire -- you can't go wrong with an Ohana."